2br-2b/storybot-legal/privacy-policy.md

 ## Aggregated data

-StoryBot also collects and stores a aggregated data (for example, how many servers StoryBot is in, how many are active, and how many users are paused at a given time, etc.).
+StoryBot also collects and stores aggregated data (for example, how many servers StoryBot is in, how many are active, and how many users are paused at a given time, etc.).
 The __aggregated, anonymized__ data I collect can be stored and shared for any reason, including:

 1. improving the bot (for example, by seeing if certain actions are going unused and can thus be deprioritized);
 2. sharing it with friends who are good at crunching numbers (for example, to estimate how soon I'll need a bigger hard drive);